tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 In this lab you will:

 * Simulate a compromise
-* Create Kubernetes Network Policy limiting access
+* Create Kubernetes Network Policy to limit access
 * Create a Global Default Deny and allow Authorized DNS
 * Create a network policy to the rest of the sample application